Patrick-Brandt/random_Acts_Of_Kindess/README.md

 - Fork: https://github.com/Patrick-Brandt/random_Acts_Of_Kindess.git

 Description:
-    Here we created a webpage where Seattlites are able to connect with local charties and orgainzation based on their interest.
-They can select a variety of interests including animals, social,politcal, etc. The user is able to volunteer their time or make donations via goods, food, or cash.
+   Here we created a webpage where Seattleites are able to connect with local charities and organization based on their interest.
+They can select a variety of interests including animals, social, political, etc. The user is able to volunteer their time or make donations via goods, food, or cash.
 We have also included a map to enable the user to search which organizations are in close proximity to their location.

 Built with:
 - Boostrap